-Торіс Action Notes Response (Select one check-box for each action; not all actions have multiple check-boxes) 1 Training and guidance Send an email to all departmental staff: Asking staff to check their training records and, if they have not completed the online data protection training course in the past 2 years, to re-complete it.
+Торіс Action Notes Response requirements 1 Training and guidance Send an email to all departmental staff: Asking staff to check their training records and, if they have not completed the online data protection training course in the past 2 years, to re-complete it.
 Reminding staff of the top 5 data protection tips.
 These refer variously to the Data Protection Policy, the Data Protection Quick Guide, and information about how to report personal data breaches and how to recognise data protection rights requests.
+They also point to the extensive guidance resources available.
 Highlighting the following specialist guidance for specific types of staff (as applicable): the guidance on academic research and personal data for Principal Investigators and other researchers. the guidance on data sharing for those involved in any purchasing/outsourcing decisions.
 It is important to keep data protection training and awareness up-to-date and an annual reminder email is key to this.
 A group email will suffice in most cases as individuals should check their own 'training history' by logging into the University Training Booking System (UTBS).
 However, Departmental Administrators and others with access to departmental UTBS records can check on online training course completions within their department if desired, so as to approach staff on an individual basis.
 Departments are also encouraged to check or monitor completion rates using these UTBS records.
 The headline page of guidance on academic research and personal data includes links to detailed guidance on various topics, including participant information sheets, consent forms, data management plans, research data risk assessments, and data sharing provisions within research contracts.
-You may wish to retain the following documentation as evidence of having completed this action (this might be required for a spot check): the email(s) in question.
-Complete - add comments here on the activities undertaken:
+You may wish to retain the following documentation as evidence of having completed this action (this might be discussed during a spot check meeting): the email(s) in question.
+Submit response via MS Forms by Friday 11 July 2025 (use link in covering email sent to the department) 2 Information Asset Register (a) Review, and as necessary update, your department's entries on the University's Information Asset Register .
+The Information Asset Register (IAR) has been operational for several years and contains headline details about all information assets in use across the University.
+Examples of such assets include staff databases, student records or HR files.
+Users Submit response via MS Forms by Friday 11 July 2025 (use link in covering email sent to the department)